squinkylabs/Demo/README.md

 Lastly, we provided source code that can easily be re-used for someone who wants to start a plugin "from code".
 The code has lots of comments in it that will hopefully make it easier for others to start writing VCV modules.

 For more on writing efficient plugins aside from the excellent info in the VCV manual, here is a paper we wrote over a year ago.
 It's badly in need of update to VCV 1.0, but it has been a popular source of info: [writing efficient plugins](https://github.com/squinkylabs/SquinkyVCV/blob/master/docs/efficient-plugins.md)

+## Addendum

+We have updated some of the source code in response to suggestions from other developers.
+In some cases these changes were not propagated to Demo VCO2 and Demo VCO3 because we didn't want to re-test everything.
+VCO1 now uses the `clamp` utility to keep the frequency in a legal range, so the other VCOs probably have bugs at very high pitches because they lack that fix.

+We added extensive comments about the decision to sub-sample the CV calculations to let people be more aware of the trade-offs involved.